AdrianaRego/ShortCourseBioinformatics_BB4F/Hands_on_session_NaPDoS2.md

 The scrollable table lists the following information:
 cand_id: name of the domain hit, which is the name of the sequence in the query FASTA file before spaces and appended with location information of where the domain hit was found (see below for details) database match: the name of the domain in the NaPDoS2 database that the query hit is closest to names include: BGCname_KS#_uniquetag
  BGC name: name of the BGC
-KS#: number KS in successive order from the BGC unique tag: abbreviation that is unique for every class/subclassification percent identity: percent identity that the query hit shares with the closets NaPDoS2 database match align length: alignment length that the query hit shares with the closest NaPDoS2 database match
+ KS#: number KS in successive order from the BGC unique tag: abbreviation that is unique for every class/subclassification

+percent identity: percent identity that the query hit shares with the closets NaPDoS2 database match align length: alignment length that the query hit shares with the closest NaPDoS2 database match
-e-value: e-value of the query hit to the closest NaPDoS2 database match BGC match: name of the BGC of the closest NaPDoS2 database match to the query hit; click on the link to open a new page of the BGC card information domain class: classification of the closest NaPDoS2 database match to the query hit - This is the classification of your query hit domain subclass: specific subclass of the closest NaPDoS2 database match to the query hit -  This is the complete specific subclass of your query hit (some classes do not have subclasses, ie “no subclass”)
+e-value: e-value of the query hit to the closest NaPDoS2 database match

+BGC match: name of the BGC of the closest NaPDoS2 database match to the query hit; click on the link to open a new page of the BGC card information

+domain class: classification of the closest NaPDoS2 database match to the query hit - This is the classification of your query hit

+domain subclass: specific subclass of the closest NaPDoS2 database match to the query hit -  This is the complete specific subclass of your query hit (some classes do not have subclasses, ie “no subclass”)

 Here, you can also select specific domain hits to download or further analyze (select all to download or analyze all results).
 You have the follow options for downloading the data:
-■ View nucleotide coordinates for all trimmed domain candidates ● **only an option if your query sequence was a nucleic acid file ● This shows a table where each potential domain candidate has been given a unique candidate ID number, based on parent sequence id, reading frame number (1-6), gene number within the reading frame, and trimmed nucleotide start and stop coordinates within the reading frame.
+  View nucleotide coordinates for all trimmed domain candidates ● **only an option if your query sequence was a nucleic acid file

+ This shows a table where each potential domain candidate has been given a unique candidate ID number, based on parent sequence id, reading frame number (1-6), gene number within the reading frame, and trimmed nucleotide start and stop coordinates within the reading frame.

 ● The table columns are sortable by each column header.
-You can DOWNLOAD the table of nucleotide match locations in tab-delimited format (click to view, right click to save as and download)
+You canDOWNLOAD the table of nucleotide match locations in tab-delimited format (click to view, right click to save as and download)

 ■ Output selected sequences in fasta format
-● Select which trimmed query domain hits or select all to output in FASTA format
+● Select which trimmed query domain hits or select all to output inFASTA format
-○ **if your query was a nucleic acid, you have the option to output the query domain hits as either amino acid or nucleic acid
-○ **if your query was an amino acid protein, you only have the option to output the query domain hits as amino acid sequences

 # GET TRIMMED SEQS